Vav. — v.41-48.

 Christ faced all the hardships I face, yet as the psalm shows me, He looked to God the Father in obedience.
 He is my model.
 No human psalmist could ever have borne out these words in all truth.
 None of us can say that we have loved God’s law or have been so faithful to it; none of us but Christ.

 Genesis 2-3 explains that God created our race according to a good and perfect design and purpose; but mankind in the person of Adam and Eve broke faith with their Creator and fell from fellowship with Holy God.
 As a result, all of us are born into this fallen state, the end thereof is spiritual and physical death.
 It is this that I feel as I am overwhelmed by life in this world.
 Life is too big for me to handle.
 I am outrageously deficient, and face failure before I even begin!
 However!…

 God’s Plan for Reconciliation

-The psalmist of Vav is asking for God’s mercy to come to him.
-This is an Old Testament human being who knew his need and looked forward to the promise of a Savior to come.
+The psalmist of Vav is an Old Testament human being who knew his need and looked forward to the promise of a Savior to come.
 He believed it as if it had already happened!
+That is faith.

-We now look back in time to the Person of Jesus Christ.
-At a fulcrum point in history, Christ came and accomplished the work of reconciling us with the Father!
+At a fulcrum point in this world’s history, Christ did come and he accomplished the work of reconciling us with the Father!
 But we do need him every day.
 I need Christ to intersect my day today.
-I need him badly.

 Our salvation is not a past event.
 While Christ died for our sins and paid the price to release us from the prison of death, He also rose again!
 Christ lives!
 We were rescued from death and reconciled to Life!!
-We are no longer powerless against sin, we are “more than conquerors”…. but let Paul tell you about it (Romans 8:31-38, NIV[i]):
+We are no longer powerless against sin and suffering, we are “more than conquerors”…. but let the Word speak (Romans 8:31-38, NIV[i]):